projectatomic/atomicapp/docs/file_handling.md

-## Install
+## Fetch

-Installing an Atomic App means to download the artifacts and sample answerfile.
+Fetching an Atomic App means to download the artifacts and sample answerfile.

 ## Developing and Debugging